BACKGROUND STORIES: LOST AND FOUND

 Skinned Warrior

-Besides the poem, the film is based on a drawing I made as a juvenile kid of 15 years of an anatomical statue called Skinned Warrior.
+Robin Noorda: Besides the poem, the film is based on a drawing I made as a juvenile kid of 15 years of an anatomical statue called Skinned Warrior.
 Originally called L'Ecorché Combattant, an anatomy study statue made by the famous french neoclassical sculptorJacques-Eugene Caudron in 1845.
 The original stands in the École nationale supérieure des Beaux-Arts in Paris.
 A copy of the Skinned Warrior stood on the mantelpiece in my parents' house.
-Both my father and mother used it as reference in their sculpting and drawing professions.
+Both my father and mother used it as reference in their drawing and sculpting professions.
 I made a pen drawing of it combined with a lunar lander for the submission to the art academy.
 It probably helped my admission.

 Finally, I did inherit the statue.